What is a Southwest Wanna Get Away Fare? (Cancellation & Refunds) [2019]

 In case you did not know, Southwest allows you to check two bags in for free.
 They are one of the only airlines that has such a generous baggage policy and it applies even whenever you book a cheap Wanna Get Away fare.

-Purchasing a Wanna Get Away fare does not really affect your boarding position.
-While you won’t to be issued one of the Business Select boarding positions, Southwest has a unique boarding policy that allows you to choose your own seat when boarding.
+Purchasing a does not affect your boarding position.
+While you won’t to be issued one of the Business Select boarding positions, Southwest has a unique boarding policy that allows you to choose your seat based on the time that you check-in.

-Check-in opens at 24 hours prior to take off and once you check in you are given a boarding position.
-That boarding position will determine when you enter the plane and you simply find an open seat when you enter the aircraft — there are no assigned seats.
+Check-in opens at 24 hours prior to take off and once you check in you are given a boarding position and then once you enter the plane you simply find an open seat and that is where you sit.

 Upgrading Wanna Get Away fares